Naveen-1-1/Codefundo-Idea/README.md

 4. Provide simple algorithmic solution by predicting the percentage of survival;

-2) Second, we will manage the disaster better in the following ways:
+b) Second, we will manage the disaster better in the following ways:

 1. Our website will provide a map which has a facility to connect shelters and volunteer groups by showing location and housing density of each camp.
 This would ensure that resources are equally provided and shelter is adequately distributed.
 This also ensures that some camps aren’t overcrowded while others lie in vacancy.